Lilypad-Tech/lilypad-modicum/README.md

 pip3 install -e .
 ```

-Now activate the virtual env in all panes:
+From now on, activate the virtual env in any new panes where you run a python process, like this:

 ```bash
 cd src/python